Skip to main content

 “Cloud” means two different things historically.
 The retired Mythos Cloud was a backend we hosted.
 Today’s Cloud console manages your own connected Supabase.
 Only the second one exists now.

-No. Sign-in moved to Supabase Auth in 2026-05.
-You sign in with Google, GitHub, or an email code — there is no Clerk account to create.
+No. Clerk was removed in 2026-05.
+You sign in with Google, GitHub, or a one-time email code — there is no Clerk account to create.

 It was retired.
 Mythos is frontend-first; for a backend you connect your own Supabase project, which you then manage from the Cloud console in the workspace.